Applicants for the DNP Program must have:

 - Current curriculum vita or resume

 - Professional goals statement.
-View the guidelines on writing the essay.
+View the guidelines on writing the statement.

 Complete Application Checklist

 Once the WVU application has been completed, you must complete and submit the Application Checklist, a tool designed to ensure you have submitted all required information for your application to be considered complete.